Cat Dandruff: Identifying The Causes & Best Treatment Solutions

 Cat Dandruff Olive Oil Remedy

 Your cat's dandruff could be caused by a lack of healthy fats in their diet.
-Try adding olive oil to your cat's food, similar to how you'd drop in some CBD oil, to give your cat enough fat to keep their skin healthy.
+Add olive oil to your cat's food, like you'd drop in some CBD oil, to give your cat enough fat to keep their skin healthy.
 Olive oil has been known to be very beneficial to kitties with flaky skin.

 You can also apply olive oil directly to your cat!
 Here are the steps for a DIY home treatment:

-1. Warm the oil up to room temperature so it has an easier time seeping into your cat's skin.
+1. Warm the oil up to room temperature so it can easily seep into your cat's skin.

 2. Cover your fingers with the warm olive oil and then massage it into your cat's fur and skin.

-3. Pay special close attention to areas where you notice the most dandruff.
+3. Pay particularly close attention to areas where you notice the most dandruff.

-This treatment daily or every three days, depending on how severe your cat's dandruff problems are.
+This treatment is daily or every three days, depending on how severe your cat's skin health dandruff problems are.
 Thanks to olive oil's abundance of antioxidants and Vitamin E, your cat's skin will become much healthier.
 Damaged fur can also benefit from the monounsaturated fatty acids in olive oil.

-Your cat doesn't have to suffer from dandruff if you stay on top of their health and grooming!
+If you stay on top of their other health issues and grooming, your cat doesn't have to suffer from dandruff!
 Fortunately, there are things you can do to keep their skin from flaking in the first place.

 Give Your Kitty the Full Spa Treatment

-If your cat will allow it, try treating them to a full-body massage once in a while.
+If your cat will allow it, try treating them to a full-body massage once in a while to treat dandruff.
 Massages exfoliate their skin and increase blood flow, which helps heal and prevent dandruff.
 Plus, you can apply some beneficial coconut or olive oil to soothe irritation and moisturize.

 Turn Up the Humidity

-If the air in your home isn't as dry as the Sahara desert, then your cat's skin is less likely to be dry and flaky as well.
-Purchasing a humidifier to keep your environment a bit more humid can help your cat's skin retain moisture.
+If the air in your home isn't as dry as the Sahara desert, your cat's skin is less likely to be dry and flaky.
+Purchasing a humidifier to keep your environment humid can help your cat's skin retain moisture.

 Keep them Pest-Free